 If there is a power outage, the doctor is dictating vital information can be cut off in the middle of his documentation.
 Causing one to lose extremely important data that might be of pivotal significance.

 While these programs are very accurate, there is still that small percentage of inaccuracy.
 For example, a blood pressure medication may be misunderstood and inputted into the system as an entirely different medicine.

 Many of these limitations can be easily overcome with a bit of common sense and foresight.

-For example, using an ambient noise reduction microphone would help get rid of unwanted noise pollution while speaking clearly and slowly would also help ensure that the machine picks up the right words and inputs them accordingly.
-On the other hand, a UPS system would take care of many outage related problems as well.
+For example, using a quality noise cancelling dictation microphone would help get rid of unwanted noise pollution.
+While speaking clearly and slowly would also help ensure that the microphone picks up the right words and inputs them accordingly.
+Lastly, using a uninterruptible power supply would take care of any power outages as well.